 - they’re affiliating with different lawyers or firms in your market.

-The latter can be due to a fiscal incentive for referrals or because the alternative firm is delivering something your firm isn’t.
+The latter can be due to a financial incentive for referrals or because the alternative firm is delivering something your firm isn’t.

-It doesn’t matter whether you’re hanging your shingle or simply expanding your referral network, business development and establishing relationships with your peers is a critical component to attorney referrals.
+It doesn’t matter whether you’re hanging your shingle or merely expanding your referral network.
+Business development and establishing relationships with your peers is a critical component to attorney referrals.

 It doesn’t need to be complicated either.